-If you have an interest in cannabis and writing, bookmark these 13 high-paying websites that hire marijuana writers.
-It’s also a superb resource for marijuana writers looking to command better rates.
-As with any writing, it pays to be passionate about the industry if you want to succeed.
+If you have an interest in cannabis and writing, bookmark these high-paying websites that hire marijuana writers.
+As with any writing, it pays to be passionate about the industry.

 The marijuana industry is growing astronomically.
-Nearly 250,000 people worked in the legal cannabis industry last year, a 15% increase year-over-year.
-Legal cannabis sales topped $12 billion and are expected expected to grow to $30 billion annually by mid-decade.
+There were 107,000 cannabis jobs created last year alone.
+Legal cannabis sales are expected to grow to $100 billion annually by mid-decade.

 Things change fast and it requires more than elbow grease to keep abreast.
 Put in the hard work and you could be both happy and gainfully employed as a cannabis writer.

-Don’t miss the helpful tips at the end of the article to better your chances on landing a well-paying gig as a marijuana writer.
+Don't miss the helpful tips at the end of the article to better your chances of landing a well-paying gig as a marijuana writer.

 Who is a Marijuana Writer?